HomeTrue North Blog

 Located just behind the Forks, the museum houses six floors of galleries displaying varied Human Rights themes.
 Numerous permanent exhibits themed around Collective rights, Women's rights, Protection of Human Rights, and Human Rights Promotion are displayed.
 Apart from the displays, the architecture and design of the building are intriguing, with irregular shapes and bold Geometry.

 The Canadian Museum for Human Rights is open from Tuesday to Sunday from 10 am to 5 pm.
 Admission is free for children below seven, and others must pre-register their tickets.
-You can reach the museum by car or take public buses No. 38, 59, 65, and 66.
+You can reach the museum by car, otherwise it's only a 2 minute walk from Union Station.

 View of river and the Forks National Historic Site in summer